 Some other standout features are task management capabilities — meaning you can add different tasks to a ticket.
 You can also create ticket templates to prefill certain data for common requests.
 Last, you can organize tickets into categories to keep everything easily accessible.

-Price: Free trial available.
-Plans start at $9/agent per month.
+Price: Plans start at $21/agent per month.

 Truth be told, many of the social media customer service tools on the market today are pretty similar.
 That said, there are a few questions you can answer that should provide additional clarity on which one is the best fit for you.

-• Who owns social support?
+Who owns social support?
 If your customer support team is in charge of answering social media requests, it probably makes more sense to use a tool that falls into that category — like Help Scout or Freshdesk — since they’ll have access to additional useful customer service tools.
-On the flip side, if your marketing team owns it, then it’s probably better to use more of a social media management tool like Sprout or Hootsuite because it gives them the additional functionality they need for marketing activities.
+On the flip side, if your marketing team owns it, then it’s probably better to use more of a social media management tool like Sprout Social or Hootsuite because it gives them the additional functionality they need for marketing activities.

-• What social sites do you provide support on?
+What social sites do you provide support on?
 If a tool doesn’t integrate with a social site you provide support on, chances are it’s not the right fit.
 Look for options that link to your preferred platforms.
 Also consider how good the connection is and what functionality the integration offers, as that can vary widely.
 It’s also good to learn about the process of connecting the platforms.

-• What resources do you have for setup?
+What resources do you have for setup?
 Certain tools are more complex to connect with social platforms.
 If you have developer support to help with those things, then it’s probably not an issue.
-However, if you’re solely responsible for setting it up and you aren’t very tech savvy, it’s best to look for options where setting up the connection to your preferred social platforms is easy to do.
+However, if you’re solely responsible for setting it up and you aren’t very tech-savvy, it’s best to look for options where setting up the connection to your preferred social platforms is easy to do.

 As social media support grows in popularity, so does the need to have social media customer support software.
 Having dedicated social capabilities will help your team be more efficient and give you the needed tools to deliver a great customer experience over social media.